monica85rodrigues/learn-react/readme.md

 First steps to learn react

-This repository has training exercises about react.
+This repository contains training exercises about react.

 ## Declare functions